 Duration of the Mandate and Term of Office of the Auditor in Charge

-Duration of the Mandate and Term of Office of the Auditor in Charge KPMG Ltd, Badenerstrasse 172, 8026 Zurich 4, Switzerland, has held the mandate as the external statutory auditors of Lonza Group Ltd and the Group since 1999.
+The Auditor in Charge, KPMG Ltd, Badenerstrasse 172, 8026 Zurich 4, Switzerland, has held the mandate as the external statutory auditors of Lonza Group Ltd and the Group since 1999.

-Lonza Group paid KPMG Ltd CHF 5.3 million in 2017 (2016: CHF 3.4 million) for professional services rendered in connection with the audit of the Group’s annual financial statements and other audit-related activities.
-The increase in 2017 is related to the audit of Capsugel and additional audit related activities, required by Lonza’s 2017 capital market transactions.
+Lonza Group paid KPMG Ltd CHF 6.9 million in 2018 (2017: CHF 5.3 million) for professional services rendered in connection with the audit of the Group’s annual financial statements and other audit-related activities.

-KPMG Ltd received a total fee of CHF 0.1 million in 2017 (2016: CHF 0.1 million) for services not related to the audit of Group’s annual financial statements.
+KPMG Ltd received a total fee of CHF 0.1 million in 2018 (2017: CHF 0.1 million) for services not related to the audit of the Group’s annual financial statements.
 These services related to tax and other consulting.

 Supervisory and Control Instruments vis-à-vis the Auditors